ralismark/ralismark.github.io/_garden/booklist.md

 - [Ask HN: Great fiction books that have had a positive impact on your life?](https://news.ycombinator.com/item?id=22718592), and
 - [Ask HN: Mind bending books to read and never be the same as before?](https://news.ycombinator.com/item?id=23151144)

-I also read a bunch of blogs, such as Slate Star Codex -- you can find a nicely typeset copy of some posts at <https://www.slatestarcodexabridged.com/>.
-I intend to create a larger blogroll at some point.
+{% comment %}

-> *Disclaimer: exurb1a is under investigation for [some seriously nasty stuff](https://www.photoandgrime.com/blog-1/2020/11/25/pieke-roelofs/youtuber-exurb1a-exposed-sickening-truth-about-an-abuser).
+> *Disclaimer*: exurb1a is under investigation for [some seriously nasty stuff](https://www.photoandgrime.com/blog-1/2020/11/25/pieke-roelofs/youtuber-exurb1a-exposed-sickening-truth-about-an-abuser).
 I'm not really sure what's the best course of action here, so I'm going to keep the reviews for his books -- I want to make it clear that I do not support his actions.
 Keep his problematic nature in mind when interacting with his content.
-If you really want to read his books (which, honestly, are pretty disconnected from this), I suggest you obtain them for free.
+If you really want to read his books (which, honestly, are pretty disconnected from this issue), I suggest you obtain them for free.
+{% endcomment %}

-# Algorithms to Live By
+## Algorithms to Live By

 {: .li-flat }
 - *Brian Christian, Tom Griffiths*